Ninja-Squad/ninja-squad.github.com/_posts/2016-01-08-new-angular-2-chapter-for-new-year.md

 - The framework’s philosophy
 - How to get started

-Also, don't miss our sample application that leverages all what you gonna learn about Angular 2: [PonyRacer](http://ponyracer.ninja-squad.com/).
+Also, don't miss our sample application: [PonyRacer](http://ponyracer.ninja-squad.com/).
+It leverages all the Angular 2 features that you will learn by reading the ebook.

 Go take a look!